 Another local store is Goûts et Couleurs.
 There are two shops actually, situated in the same street with only one other shop in between.
 One of them has got nice small objects like cards, jewellery, accessories, decoration for a children's room and so on...
 The other shop has got furniture, some artworks and small accessories as well.

 Entering Frederiek van Pamel's shop feels like entering a different world!
 A world of warm and vibrant colours, with an atmospheric vibe and characteristic decorations from all over the globe.
 A true gem in my opinion!

 If you like Art Galeries and/or Antique Shops then check out this overview for a list and a map.

-You can visit this solo show until the end of december 2018.
+We were impressed by the work of Zhuang Hong Yi at the Absolute Art Gallery.
+This solo show has ended.
 Check out the website of the gallery to see the upcoming shows.

 We liked to visit Fresh, a shop opened by Thomas, who is born and raised in Bruges and returned to the city after living in Brussels for several years.
 He witnessed the city getting more and more modern while keeping the authentic character.
 At Fresh you will find a good combination of streetwear and Scandinavian fashion together with accessories and sneakers.

 The 8th edition of Jazz Brugge had the theme 'crossing cultures'.
 There were musical influences from every corner of the world, from Albania, Israël, Armania, USA, Senegal, Morocco, Iraq and so on...
 We attended three amazing concerts on Saturday evening.